danilobml/log-analyser/README.md

 # lga — Log Analyser (Cobra CLI)
+**(Part of a series of mini-projects to get deeper knowledge of Go ans its ecosystem)**

-A fast and minimal command-line utility to parse and analyse log files.
+A minimal command-line utility to parse and analyse log files.
 It identifies errors and extracts insights from raw logs.
 Built with [Cobra](https://github.com/spf13/cobra).

 ```bash
 git clone https://github.com/danilobml/lga.git